 - Overall, we rate the Skimm Left-Center biased based on story selection that slightly favors the left.
 We also rate them High for factual reporting due to thorough sourcing and a clean fact check record.

 Factual Reporting: HIGH

 World Press Freedom Rank: USA 45/180

 Founded in 2012, The Skimm is an email newsletter that focuses on a short, simple, and easy-to-read version of the news, and is specifically targeted at urban women aged 22-34.
 The newsletter is named the Daily Skimm and the articles are also published on the website.
 In October 2018, The Skimm announced that they have over 7 million subscribers.

 Funded by / Ownership

 Analysis / Bias

-  In review, The Skimm publishes short form news stories for the web and their mobile apps.
-The stories are easy read and targeted to female millennials.
+In review, The Skimm publishes short-form news stories for the web and their mobile apps.
+The stories are easy to read and targeted to female millennials.
 Headlines are typically low biased and use few loaded words such as this: Daily Skimm: White Supremacy, Puerto Rico, and Amazon’s New (Fed)Ex.
-In this article, the Daily Skimm covers three topics very quickly and directly too the point through the use of credible sourcing such as the New York Times and The Hill.
-They also produce stand alone stories that generally lean slightly left such as this: Food insecurity and the role of climate change: What to know.
+In this article, the Daily Skimm covers three topics very quickly and directly to the point through the use of credible sourcing such as the New York Times and The Hill.
+They also produce stand-alone stories that generally lean slightly left such as: Food insecurity and the role of climate change: What to know.
 Again, this is appropriately sourced to the USDA, the EPA and NPR.
 Editorially, story selection tends to slightly favor the left.

 A factual search reveals they have not failed a fact check.